 The wine bottle has had a long and interesting history.
-Ever since the Romans discovered that glass was a good medium to store wine, wine bottles have evolved into those we use today.
+Ever since the Romans discovered that glass was a good material to store wine in, wine bottles have evolved into those we use today.
 Glass bottles are still the best way we have to store and preserve wine.

 The Weight of a Wine Bottle

 If we talk about the weight of a wine bottle, just like the shapes and the sizes the weight also differs.
 There is nothing about wine that is straight-forward, and this maxim also applies to package, e.g., glass wine bottles.
 But, here are some rules that apply to wine bottles.